IPSME- Idempotent Publish/Subscribe Messaging Environment

 \sectioncaps{Introducing IPSME}

 IPSME is introduced to enable the integration of highly disparate systems.
-Rather than a framework or standardized protocol, IPSME is a set of conventions that allows any participant to talk to any other participant, without a central authority and without the need for standardization, provided groups of participants speak the same protocol.
+Rather than a framework or standardized protocol, IPSME is a set of conventions that forms an `architecture'~\cite{bass2013-inpractice} where any participant to talk to any other participant, without need for a central authority and without standardization, provided groups of participants speak the same protocol.